A mentor is someone who helps cultivate a youth’s potential

 Mentoring is empowering

-Mentoring teaches you about relationships, about how to step outside of your interests for a better result.
-It teaches you how to make someone stronger by focusing on their strengths.
+Mentoring teaches you about relationships, how to step outside of your interests for a better result, to help make someone stronger by focusing on their strengths.
 This journey may be the most selfless yet responsible effort of your life.
-Many famous people have learned more about themselves by becoming mentors, including Jay Z, Josh Duhamel, Oprah and former U.S. President Barack Obama.
+Learn more about the mentoring relationship with Dickinson High School senior Aiden Jung and Parker Nelson pictured above.